sf-salamanders-2016/phase-1-checkpoint-challenge-3-teacher-refactoring/bonus.md

 4. What is the purpose of the private keyword in a class?
 What does it protect you from and why is that valuable?

 The private keyword makes certain methods private to an instance, so they can't be accessed from outside that instance of the class.
+This might be useful if, for example, a method would reveal sensitive information.

 5. Why are concepts like encapsulation, single responsibility, and abstraction important?
 Now that you've been programming for a while, have you seen any advantages for yourself, or can you imagine them in the future?